copyrite/LwotcMinimalText/XComGame.md

 Firing your arc thrower no longer ends your turn.

 ## Untouchable
-Once per turn, you become Untouchable on kill.
+Once per turn, you become Untouchable until the start of your turn on kill.
 While Untouchable, damaging attacks against you are forced to miss.
 When this happens, you are no longer Untouchable.
-* You will also exit Untouchable at the start of your turn.

 ## Vital Point Targeting
 Your holotargeted enemies take +1/+2/+2 damage.
+* Applies to Holo Targeting, Rapid Targeting, and Multitargeting.

 ## Void Conduit
 Imprison a humanoid enemy for 2 turns and deal {% VOIDCONDUITDMG %} damage to it.
 Deal {% VOIDCONDUITACTIONDMG %} damage to it when it loses an action to imprisonment.
 Damage is stolen to you as health.
 Costs 1 Focus.
-* Imprisoned units cannot take actions or dodge, but can be targeted by other attacks.
+* Imprisoned units cannot use actions or dodge, but can be targeted by other attacks.
 * {% COOLDOWN %}
 * TODO: Is the flat damage also stolen?